voidmirror/tp-lab-9/ext/gtest-1.8.0/googletest/docs/V1_6_FAQ.md

 ## Why don't Google Test run the tests in different threads to speed things up? ##

-It's difficult to write thread-safe code.
-Most tests are not written with thread-safety in mind, and thus may not work correctly in a multi-threaded setting.
+It's difficult to write t-safe code.
+Most tests are not written with t-safety in mind, and thus may not work correctly in a multi-threaded setting.

 If you think about it, it's already hard to make your code work when